 Signs and Symptoms of Male Stress Urinary Incontinence

-- Grade 1: loss of urine with sudden increases of abdominal pressure: e.g. coughing, sneezing or laughing.
+- Grade 1: loss of urine with a relevant increase in abdominal pressure, e.g., coughing, sneezing, or laughing.

-- Grade 2: loss of urine with lesser degrees of stress: e.g. walking or standing up.
+- Grade 2: loss of urine with a lesser increase of abdominal pressure, e.g., walking or standing up.

-- Grade 3: loss of urine without any relation to physical activity or position, e.g. while lying in bed.
+- Grade 3: loss of urine unrelated to physical activity or position, e.g., standing or lying in bed.

-A micturition diary with documentation drinking habits, incontinence episodes, pad changes and voided volumes may help to quantify the severity and bother of SUI.
-A time period of 24–48 hours is usually sufficient.
+Documentation of drinking quantities, micturition volumes, incontinence episodes and pad changes with a micturition diary helps to quantify urinary incontinence.
+A time period of 24 to 48 hours is usually sufficient.
 For motivated patients with digital scales at home, the severity of the incontinence can be determined by weighing the incontinence pads each change.

 Pad test for quantification of SUI:

-Alternative to weighing the pads by the patient during the micturition protocol: a weighted pad is used after filling the bladder to minimum 50\,\% of its capacity.
-The patient should perform defined provocation exercises (stair climbing, jumping, coughing ....), then the pad is weighted again.
+An alternative to weighing the pads by the patient during the micturition protocol: a weighted pad is used after filling the bladder to 50% of its capacity.
+The patient should perform defined provocation exercises (stair climbing, jumping, coughing), and the pad should be weighed again.
 Urine loss of more than 25 g is considered severe urinary incontinence.

-Urodynamic study is the best diagnostic tool to differentiate between urge incontinence, stress urinary incontinence or mixed forms.
+A urodynamic study is the best diagnostic tool to differentiate between urge incontinence, stress urinary incontinence, or mixed forms.

 Conservative Treatment of Male Urinary Incontinence